Mumps factsheet

 • Aboriginal and Torres Strait Islander people

-• refugees and asylum seekers over the age of 10
+• refugees and asylum seekers over 10 years old

-• babies under six months who are travelling to areas with known mumps outbreaks.
+• babies under 6 months travelling to outbreak areas.

-Side effects from vaccines are uncommon and usually mild but may include:
+Side effects from vaccines are uncommon and usually mild.
+They can include:

-• pain and swelling where the needle was injected
+• pain or swelling where the needle went in

 • a faint, red rash